-A Variable can be considered a customizable property control added to your components.
+A Variable can be considered a customizable property control added to your components to customize the look and feel of your component’s instance.

 Variables allow anyone to easily change properties for any instance of your component, providing the freedom to slightly tweak an existing component instead of having to create a new one.